Responsible Net Commerce

 Spammers and scammers often mask the actual destination of clickable links within their messages by making it appear to go to a legitimate address, when in fact it goes to a redirected address.

 How can you tell?
 When hovering over the links in a message, look in the status bar to see the actual destination of the link.
 It is easy to mask the actual destination so that a link that appears to be "from your bank" actual takes you somewhere dangerous.

 Even so, I strongly urge you NOT to follow these links.
-Remember, many of these sites are designed to steal from you: your passwords, your identity and your hard-earned money.
+Remember, these sites are built to steal from you: your passwords, your identity and your hard-earned money.